wya58/power-bi-projects/README.md

-This repository contains a collection of Power BI projects, showcasing data visualization, business intelligence, and analytical insights.
-Each project leverages interactive dashboards, data modeling, and DAX calculations to transform raw data into meaningful insights.
+This repository features a collection of Power BI projects, each designed to demonstrate data visualization, business intelligence, and analytical insights.
+The projects make use of data modeling, DAX calculations, and interactive dashboards to convert raw data into actionable insights.

-What You'll Find Here
+Each project file includes .pbix files, data sources, and comprehensive documentation to guide you through the analytical approach.

-Data Integration 🔗– Connecting to various data sources and performing ETL transformations.
+Project Previews:

-Data Analysis & Insights 📈 – Exploratory analysis using Power Query, DAX, and visual storytelling.
+📊 Portfolio Analytics: Analyze portfolio performance, incorporating Brinson attribution, key rate duration analysis, risk metrics, and scenario analysis.

-Interactive Dashboards 📊 – Dynamic reports with drill-through, slicers, and filters.
+💰 Bank Loan Insights: Analyze KPIs crucial for evaluating lending efficiency and loan performance.
+Users can explore loan portfolio based on loan features and borrower characteristics.

-Each project includes .pbix files, data sources (where applicable), and documentation to help you explore and understand the analytical approach.
+🏠 Housing Market Dashboard: Visualize housing market data for Austin Texas, and enable users to filter properties based on their preferred criteria, providing a comprehensive view of the market.